-As a vegetarian the last three years, I have met and tasted many new nutriments during my seeking for plant based sources of protein.
+As a vegetarian for the last three years, I have met and tasted many new nutriments during my seeking for plant-based sources of protein.
 Millet is one I love to use!
-This is funny as I have known it as the canaries’ diet, like the most of you, I believe!
+This is funny as I have known it as the canaries’ diet, like most of you, I believe!

 As a matter of fact, it is a seed or cereal full of valuable nutrients and benefits for human health, with great history.

 Chinese people were the first to cultivate it, 7500 years ago.
 It came to Europe from Asia, crossing the Black Sea at 5000 B.C.E.
 There are references in the Bible about the use of millet in unleavened bread.
 It was known to Ancient Greeks too, who cultivated it regularly and used it mainly for making bread.
 Pythagoras proposed it to his students as the ideal food.

 Nowadays it is cultivated mostly in India, China, Nigeria, Mali, Ethiopia, West Africa, and Soudan, where it is equal with rice and wheat.
 In Greece, it used to be grown in the mountainous regions as a rice substitute.
 It was known as ‘vouri’ around Peloponnesos or ‘bernitsa” around Macedonia.
 Today it is not cultivated any more in Greece.

 This seed is round and small, with a sweet nutty taste, also very digestible and nonallergic.
 In the market there are varieties of yellow, white, and black millet.
 In Greece we love its yellow selection.
 You can find it in the organic stores also in the form of flour for muffins and pancakes and in the form of flakes for your morning porridge or your homemade granola.